 A tooth extraction is considered a treatment of necessity or “last resort”, recommended for teeth that are severely decayed, damaged or crowding the bite.
-Dr. Paulen performs tooth extractions in our Sandy Springs dentist office using a local anesthetic.
+Dr. Paulen performs tooth extractions in Sandy Springs, GA.

 Wisdom Tooth Removal